Transportation in Edmonton: Inter-city rail

 Edmonton railway station is served by Via Rail trains on their transcontinental service The Canadian.
-Westbound trains of The Canadian continue toward Jasper, Alberta, while eastbound trains run toward Saskatoon, Saskatchewan.
-The station is about 6 km from the centre of the city.
+Westbound trains on The Canadian continue toward Jasper, Alberta, while eastbound trains run toward Saskatoon, Saskatchewan.
+The station is near the Blatchford neighbourhood, about 6 km north of the centre of the city.

-Formerly, the Via trains arrived at the CN Tower downtown, in the Old Canadian National rail yard, but the downtown trackage has been abandoned to the LRT and new urban development.
-The High Level Bridge, formerly CPR's route into the downtown, is used in the summer for historical streetcars.
+The railway station was opened in 1998 and replaced a downtown terminal at the CN Tower.
+The former station was on the Old Canadian National rail yard, a section of trackage that had been abandoned and was planned to become a new urban development.
+The High Level Bridge, formerly CPR's route into the downtown, has been used for seasonal historical streetcars since 1980.